 Having trouble deciding if you need Wired or Wireless for your Home Network?
 Or do you just go with what is the easiest?
-More than likely, if you like things easy, you will opt to just plug the network cable in and be done with it.
+If you like things easy, you will opt to just plug the network cable in and be done with it.

-However, if you do not have a neatly installed network port in your room, you will most likely choose to set up the wireless connection on your device.
+If you do not have a neatly installed network outlet in your room, you can use the wireless adapter on your device.
 To make an option on what choice to pick, you need to consider a few things.
 Those things you will need to consider are Location, Security and Bandwidth.

 Find the Right Location

 The Location of the device will dictate if you will need to set up a wired connection or a wireless.
 The devices work best west they are close to the wireless routers.
 The farther away, the weaker the signal.
 Also, building material can interfere with the connection.
 A brick wall for example may block signals between the router and the device.
 A wired connection is not going to have an issue sending the signals through a brick wall.
 The cable is routed through and around walls, within a 100 ft length.
 Although, the wall will not weaken the signal strength, the cable does have a limit to how far you can run a line before you will need to add a repeat to strengthen the signal.

 Think about Security

 Now Security is the next item to consider.
 The wifi connections can be secured with a few options when it comes to wifi-security, but your data is still being transmitted across the airwaves.
 This means, someone can “sniff” the airwaves and copy the data being sent to and from your device.
 They will have to decipher the transmission.
 A wired connection does not send data through the airwaves, but through the cables connected from the router to the device.
 In order for anyone to capture the data, they would need to physically be connected to the same network.

 Watch your Bandwidth